dahoo/awesome-openscad/README.md

 I am marking this project as WIP planning for a better awesome-list.
 An even awesomer openSCAD object/tool library 'embeddable awesome browser' & object discovery & repo package manager.

-Backend: RUST cargo + git, looking at spacedrive to host.
+Using RUST & git, perhaps based on RUST spacedrive that is updating with compatible projects built into this awesome list.

-The WIP is to create a unified repo to download openSCAD package objects (similar to a npmjs.org pip, but using RUST cargo)
+The intention is to make something that is one unified repo for openSCAD package objects (similar to a npmjs.org pip, but using RUST cargo)

 If you have an openscad project and would like to be part of this list please add your project and stay tuned.